ambarishvaidya/ReactTradeWatchDashboard/README.md

 # TradeWatch Dashboard

-This is a **Work In Progress** project which currently displays Spot ticks from [ForexService](https://github.com/ambarishvaidya/ForexService).
+This project is a dynamic **Work-In-Progress**, designed to showcase Spot ticks sourced from [ForexService](https://github.com/ambarishvaidya/ForexService).
 The React application can add new subscriptions, start, stop, pause and resume the publishing.
 ![Dashboard](/Screenshots/Dashboard.JPG)
 ## Preparing the Application